PopulateTools/ine-places/README.md

 - id: INE code
 - name: the official name in the INE
-- slug: a sanitized name, valid for URLs
+- slug: a sanitized unique name, valid for URLs
 - lon: longitude of the central point
 - lat: latitude of the central point